Elimination of cusps in dimension 4 and its applications: Elimination of Cusps II: A Mapping Class Group Interpretation

 \subsection{The case of fold merges}

-After our extensive study of cusp merges we now take a look at fold merges.
+After our extensive study of cusp merges we now take a brief look at fold merges.
+As it turns out, the parallel transport problem is much simpler in this case.
 Let~$f\colon X\ra B$ be a \wf and assume that a square in~$B$ intersects the critical image in two parallel fold arcs.
-We choose a horizontal distribution~$\H$ for~$f$, a reference point in the middle region of the square and one reference arc as in Example~\ref{eg:vanishing sets 2} for each fold arc, say~$\g_c$ and~$\g_d$.
-In order to perform a fold merge it is necessary and sufficient that the vanishing sets in the reference fiber~$\S$ are two \sccs~$c,d\subset\S$ with geometric intersection number one.
+We choose a connection~$\H$ for~$f$, a reference fiber~$\S$ that maps into the middle region of the square and one fold reference arc for each fold arc, say~$\g_c$ and~$\g_d$ with corresponding vanishing cycles~$c,d\subset\S$.
+In order to perform a fold merge it is necessary and sufficient that $c$ and~$d$ intersect transversely in a single point for some choice of~$\H$.
 We will call this structure a \emph{fold merge configuration} and refer to~$\S$ as the \emph{inner fiber}.

-A look at the local model looks that, if~$\H$ is compatible with an embedding of the initial fold merge configuration~$\FM_0$, then the vanishing cycles~$c,d\subset\S$ intersect transversely in one point.
-On the other hand, given a horizontal distribution whose vanishing cycles exhibit this behavior, one can construct a compatible embedding of~$\FM_0$ and it is easy to see that one can always find such a horizontal distribution.

-We will thus assume that our distribution~$\H$ has this property.
-In this situation, it is convenient to label the \emph{outer fibers}, that is, the fibers over the other endpoints of~$\g_c$ and~$\g_d$, by~$\S_c$ and~$\S_d$, respectively, since the parallel transport provides an identification with the surgered surfaces.
-We choose a regular \nbhd~$\nu(c\cup d)=\nu c\cup \nu d$ as in the discussion before~Lemma~\ref{T:Psi}.
-The parallel transport along~$\g_c$ then maps~$\nu(c\cup d)\setminus c$ onto a twice punctured disk~$D_c\subset\S_c$ in which~$d$ appears as an arc~$d'$ connecting the two punctures which we can think of as marked points.
+In this situation, it is convenient to label the \emph{outer fibers}, that is, the fibers over the other endpoints of~$\g_c$ and~$\g_d$, by~$\S'_c$ and~$\S'_d$, respectively, since the parallel transport provides an identification with the surfaces obtained by surgery on~$c$ and~$d$.
+We choose a regular \nbhd~$T$ of~$c\cup d$ as in the proof of \cref{T:Psi}.
+The parallel transport along~$\g_c$ then maps~$T\setminus c$ onto a twice punctured disk~$D_c\subset\S_c$ in which~$d$ appears as an arc~$d'$ connecting the two punctures which we can think of as marked points.
 The analogous statement holds with the roles of~$c$ and~$d$ interchanged.
 The crucial observation is that parallel transport yields a diffeomorphism

-between the complements of these disks and, as mentioned before, up to isotopy there is a unique extension to a diffeomorphism~$\S_c\ra\S_d$.
+between the complements of these disks and up to isotopy there is a unique extension to a diffeomorphism~$\S_c\ra\S_d$.
 Moreover, one can show that the parallel transport \emph{after} performing a fold merge will be in this isotopy class.
 So up to isotopy, there is a unique identification of the outer fibers that can be obtained after merging folds which can already be described \emph{before} actually merging folds.